dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 They shift a bit-vector value by a given integer number of bits.
 The left-hand operand must be a value of a bit-vector type.
-Even int literals are not implicitly converted to bitvectors (because Dafny wuld not know which bit-vector type to use).
+Even int literals are not implicitly converted to bitvectors (because Dafny would not know which bit-vector type to use).
 An explicit conversion is required.

 ## **Error: type of left argument to _op_ (_type_) must agree with the result type (_type_)**